cobwebch/external_import/Documentation/User/General/Index.rst

 Note that it is perfectly possible to also push data towards synchronizable tables.
 The reverse is not true (non-synchronizable tables cannot pull data).

+It is perfectly possible to define several import configurations for the same table, thus pulling or pushing data from various sources into a single destination.

 Synchronizations can be run in preview mode.